Home Searching Advice

 - How fast is your realtor?
 Do they prepare docs for speedy docusign/digital signing?
 Do they give good advice about how to put in a competitive offer?

 - How fast is your broker?
 Do they give you a clear list of requirements?
-Do they tell you the prevailing rate for conforming loans?
+Do they tell you the prevailing rate for conforming s?
 For jumbo loans?
+Do you qualify for first time home buyer or low income loan programs?
 How many days do they need to close?
 How accurate is their estimate?
 Do they give you good advice about how it works to waive loan contingencies?

 - How on-board is your family?
 Be sure to make it VERY clear to your contributing family members, where the money is coming from, and from who, and how much it adds up to.
 This will help to prevent last-minute miscommunication.

 - Have your realtor call realtors for recently sold homes and ask for the prices they sold the houses at (they may not reveal this, but it's worth a try to get more price intelligence).